ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 *  Aggregate feedback reports should be sent via email to the address "dmarc-feedback@example.com" ("rua=mailto:dmarc-feedback@example.com")

+*  All messages from this Organizational Domain are subject to this policy (no "pct" tag present, so the default of 100% applies).

 The DMARC policy record might look like this when retrieved using a common command-line tool: